Alfa Romeo Tonale review

 The interior layout, fit and finish

 Behind the wheel of the Alfa Romeo Tonale you get a comfortable driving position with plenty of adjustment in the steering wheel and seat.
-Regardless of which trim you go for, that includes adjustable lumbar support, firm seat padding that’s supportive over long journeys and a generous amount of side bolstering to hold you in place.

-The driving position can’t match the lofty heights of the Range Rover Evoque or Volvo XC40 and the tall dashboard tricks you into thinking you’re sitting lower than you would in the BMW X1 (even though the Tonale is a smidge taller).
+Regardless of which trim you go for, the Tonale comes with adjustable lumbar support, firm seat padding that’s supportive over long journeys, and a generous amount of side bolstering to hold you in place.
+The driving position can’t match the lofty heights of a Range Rover Evoque or Volvo XC40 while the tall dashboard tricks you into thinking you’re lower than in a BMW X1.

 It’s a pity the interior isn’t a bit more special.
-The dashboard looks smart from a distance, and the presence of easy-to-use physical controls for the air-con is commendable, but you won't be mistaking this for an Audi Q3 or Evoque when you look at material quality.
-The grainy soft-touch plastics aren’t as smart as those used in rivals, and there are hard, unappealing plastics lower down.
-Non-premium family SUVs – including the latest Nissan Qashqai – disguise them much more.
+The dashboard looks smart from a distance, and the presence of easy-to-use physical controls for the air-con is commendable, but you won't be mistaking this for an Audi Q3 or Range Rover Evoque when you look at material quality.

 The operating system is quick to respond, with sharp graphics and a simple menu structure.
 There are shortcut buttons, but they run down the left of the screen and are a bit small, so the driver has to lean over and aim carefully to get to certain functions.
-That's not the case in the Q3 and other rivals.
+That's not the case in the Audi Q3 and other family SUV rivals.

-Alfa Romeo Tonale interior dashboard
+Alfa Romeo Tonale dashboard

 Passenger & boot space